Trade guide

 • Installing reinforcement mesh or rebar

-• Preparing subgrade and installing vapor barriers
+• Preparing subgrade and installing vapour barriers (damp-proof membranes)

 • Setting expansion joints and control joints